palewire/first-automated-chart/docs/index.md

 Boom.
 We're created a little Python routine that, provided with an updated dataset, could be rerun at any time to create a fresh chart.

 There are numerous ways you could run such a script according to a schedule, a task beyond the scope of this course.
-One popular tool is [GitHub Actions](https://docs.github.com/en/actions), a free service linked to GitHub respositories.
+One popular tool is [GitHub Actions](https://docs.github.com/en/actions), a free service linked to GitHub repositories.
 You can learn how journalists use it to automate data work in our complimentary class [“First GitHub Scraper."](https://palewi.re/docs/first-github-scraper/)

 ## About this class